nbc-bravo/drupal-amp/README.md

 * Download the theme, module, and composer manager: `drush dl amp, amptheme, composer_manager`
 * Enable Composer Manager and the AMP Theme: `drush en composer_manager, amptheme, ampsubtheme_example`
 * Composer Manager writes a file to `sites/default/files/composer`
-* Go to the AMP module directory (e.g., `cd sites/default/files/composer`)
-* Complete installation: `drush composer-manager install`
+* Enable AMP: `drush en amp`
+* As long as Composer Manager is enabled, the required dependencies will be added to `sites/all/vendor`
 * Check `/admin/config/system/composer-manager` to ensure it's all green
-* Enable AMP: `drush en amp`

 ## Configuration
 * Go to the AMP configuration screen at `/admin/config/content/amp`